The arts cover a wide range of creative opportunities including visual arts and crafts, media arts, performing arts and literature.

-You can also join our Wiltshire arts service database to keep in touch with opportunities in arts and culture in Wiltshire.
+Join our mailing list to receive our Arts in Wiltshire newsletter to keep in touch with opportunities in arts and culture in Wiltshire.

 Information, advice and signposting

-The Arts Lead is based at the Wiltshire and Swindon History Centre in Chippenham and also works from the Salisbury and Trowbridge hub offices.
+The Arts Lead is based at the Trowbridge Wiltshire Council office but also works from the Young Gallery in Salisbury.